-While the previously listed security definitions cover many of the attack scenarios which will be used in the evaluation of candidate algorithms, there are several other properties which would be desirable:
+While the previously listed security definitions cover many of the attack scenarios which will be used in the evaluation of the submitted algorithms, there are several other properties which would be desirable:

 One such property, is perfect forward secrecy.
 While this property can be obtained through the use of standard encryption and signature functionalities, the cost of doing so may be prohibitive in some cases.
-In particular, public key encryption algorithms with a slow key generation procedure, such as RSA, are typically considered unsuitable for perfect forward secrecy.
-This is a case where there is significant interaction between the cost, and the practical security, of an algorithm.
+In particular, public key encryption algorithms with a slow key generation procedure, such as RSA, are typically